 Tai Chi Chuan heals the body by sending inner energy (Qi) through energy lines (meridians) in the body.
 The choreography of each posture moves Qi to the a specific inner organ.
 Some organs are considered extra important to tonify, thus some of the postures are repeated.

 Tai Chi is known to be effecivet towards many problems, e.g. circulatory disorders.
 With daily training it's also effective against back disorders.

-Research on hospitals in China has shown, that Tai Chi has a benificial effect on patients undergoing regenaration after a sickbed of longer duration.
+Research on hospitals in Asia has shown, that Tai Chi has a benificial effect on patients undergoing regenaration after a sickbed of longer duration.
 The high blood pressure of these patients drops, just as the lung and heart functions are considerably improved.

 Grasp Sparrows Tail - Strengthens the small and large intestine.
 Good by constipation.

 Single Whip - Performed in flow it opens and strengthens the joints, just as it's good against rheumatism.
 Performed as a standing it strengthens the digistive organs.

 The White Crane Spreads Its Wings - Strengthens the central nervous system and the spine.

 Play Guitar - Performed as a standing it's good against digistive problems.

 Embrache The Tiger And Return To Mountain - Supports the digistive functions and rejuvenates the inner organs generally.